lastingParadox/ff-site/archive-to-markdown/md/ff2/14-crash-and-burn.md

 _Garrick rolls his eyes, getting a bit irritated by Kyle repeating itself._

-> Then let’s go, what’re we waiting for?
+> Then let's go, what're we waiting for?

 **ProfessorTree** _(25-Aug-18 01:58 PM)_